adambraimbridge/annotations-rw-neo4j/README.md

 ### DELETE
 /content/{contentId}/annotations/{annotations-lifecycle}

-Deletes all the annotations with the specified platformVersion.
+Deletes all the annotations with the specified annotations-lifecycle.

 Will return 204 if successful, 404 if not found